artcom/weather-service/README.md

 # Weather Service

-A backend service that retrieves weather data for a given location from the [Yahoo!
-Weather API](https://developer.yahoo.com/weather/) at a regular interval and publishes it to an MQTT broker.
+A backend service that retrieves weather data for a given location from the [openweathermap API](https://openweathermap.org/api) at a regular interval and publishes it to an MQTT broker.

 ## Provided Data